godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 Lets go over how ``bullet_hit`` works:

 First we get the bullet's forward directional vector.
-This is so we can tell which direction the bullet will hit the :ref:`RigidBody <class_RigidBody>` at.
+This is so we can tell in which direction the bullet will hit the :ref:`RigidBody <class_RigidBody>`.
 We will use this to push the :ref:`RigidBody <class_RigidBody>` in the same direction as the bullet.

 .. note:: We need to boost the directional vector by ``BASE_BULLET_BOOST`` so the bullet's back a bit more of a punch
           and move the :ref:`RigidBody <class_RigidBody>` nodes in a visible way.
 You can just ``BASE_BULLET_BOOST`` to lower or higher values if you want less or more of a reaction when the bullets collide with the :ref:`RigidBody <class_RigidBody>`.

-Then we apply a impulse using ``apply_impulse``.
+Then we apply an impulse using ``apply_impulse``.

 First, we need to calculate the position for the impulse.
 Because ``apply_impulse`` takes a vector relative to the :ref:`RigidBody <class_RigidBody>`, we need to calculate the distance from